trejder/php-batch-mailer/README.md

 are inside the code.

 I don't like spam, most reasonable people doesn't like spam and the rest of intelligent world doesn't like spam as well.
-If I ever learn, that you used this piece of code for sending spam, I'll send you a swarm of _crazy bytes_, that will wipe out memory of all the electronic devices in your entire network and ten miles around it.
-Yes, we can do that.
-No, this is not impossible.
-We only convinced the world, that this is impossible, to keep mugols, like you, silent.
+If _we_ ever learn, that you used this piece of code for sending spam, _we_ will send you a swarm of _crazy bytes_, that will wipe out memory of all the electronic devices in your entire network and ten miles around it.
+Yes, _we_ can do that.
+No, this is not impossible. _We_ only convinced the world, that this is impossible, to keep mugols, like you, silent.
 Remember, you have been warned.